reuk/wayverb/docs_source/microphone.md

 where $\hat{p}$ and $\hat{d}$ are unit vectors, and $\cdot$ is the dot-product operator.
 When $s$ is set to 0, the $a(\hat{d})$ is equal to one for all values of $\hat{d}$, modelling an omnidirectional polar pattern.
-When $s$ is 1, the modelled polar pattern is bidirectional, with a gain of 1 in front the microphone, 0 at either side, and -1 behind.
+When $s$ is 1, the modelled polar pattern is bidirectional, with a gain of 1 in front of the microphone, 0 at either side, and -1 behind.
 When $s$ is 0.5, the pattern is cardioid.
 Sub- and supercardioid patterns are created by setting $s$ lower or higher than 0.5 respectively.
 This microphone model is flexible, allowing